nealalan/aws-notes/README.md

   - use CloudWatch
 - Create an IR plan for attacks

-## Security & Identity Services - IAM
+# Sheat Sheet - Security & Identity Services

+## IAM

 - securely control access to AWS services and resources
 - helps create and manage user identities and grant permissions for those users to access AWS resources